adrianmsmith/databasesandlife-java-common/README.md

 To develop, take the following steps:

-- Download Java (see build.xml for which version)
+- Download Java (latest version)
 - Download Eclipse or IntelliJ
 - Download VitualBox, Vagrant and, if on Windows, cygwin
 - Checkout this to "databasesandlife-java-common"
-- In Eclipse, "import" the project (all the ".project" files etc. are checked in); in IntelliJ there is presumably something similar.
+- In Eclipse, "import" the project (all the ".project" files etc. are checked in); in IntelliJ "new module with existing sources" and select the .iml
 - Within the directory, "vagrant up" and follow the on-screen instructions.
 Vagrant is used for running unit tests, and for creating the javadoc.